jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

     the terminal shows an :ref:`AssertionError` for the next test that was passing.
 I have another regression

-  * I change the next test to make the output match the expectation
+  * I will make the next test to make the output match the expectation

     .. code-block:: python